 Figure 4: The results of the reconstruction Spline-reco, binned in the cosine of the simulated muon direction on the left and binned in the logarithm of the muon energy on the right.
 Muons with a cosine of -1 are entering the detector from below, those with 1 from above respectively.

-structed pulses, each using a different method.
-While SPEFIT uses a simple analytical ice-model and a likelihood with one term per optical module, where only the first registered pulse is considered, SPLINE-RECO is capable of constructing a likelihood with a pdf obtained from tabulated values, and thus is able to also include more complicated models for the glacial ice.
-Further on, SPLINE-RECO attributes the fact that besides the smooth light from the muon track also localized stochastic losses will occur.
-This is especially important for high energy tracks.

-To compare the accuracy of the reconstruction results, we looked at the distributions of the opening

-angle Ψ between the simulated and reconstructed track.
-The median of this distribution is used as

-a figure of merit.
-No quality cuts have been applied, yet we restrict ourself to tracks which traverse

-the instrumented volume.
+To compare the accuracy of the reconstruction results, we looked at the distributions of the opening angle Ψ between the simulated and reconstructed track.
+The median of this distribution is used as a figure of merit.
+No quality cuts have been applied, yet we restrict ourself to tracks which traverse the instrumented volume.

 We aim to investigate the impact of the increased photocathode area and segmentation on the reconstruction independently.
 As such, we work with different types of D-Egg simulation:

 ► Simulation of the D-Egg "as is" as described in section 3.

-79

-82

-- The same as above, however the effective photocathode area is scaled down by a factor of 0.67 to match the photocathode area of the PDOM

-- ► Simulation of the D-Egg where either the upward or downward facing PMT is disabled.
+- ► The same as above, however the effective photocathode area is scaled down by a factor of 0.67 to match the photocathode area of the PDOM - ► Simulation of the D-Egg where either the upward or downward facing PMT is disabled.

 All types of simulations share the same simulated photons, but then branch in different detector simulations.
 First, the behavior of the two individual PMTs is studied.
 As the simulation has updown symmetry, we expect the same performance for the datasets with only pulses in the upper or lower PMT.
 The results for the SPEFIT reconstructions is shown in figure 3.
-Because SPLINE-RECO requires look-up tables for the expected photon distribution, this test was not performed for SPLINE-RECO as these tables are only available for the full D-Egg.
-All reconstructions perform

-best for more horizontal events due to the fact that the Gen2 geometry, as shown in figure 1, is elongated more in the x and y dimension than in the z dimension.
-This means that horizontal tracks 90 cross a larger instrumented volume.
-Also as the string spacing is 240 m, vertical tracks have a lower 91 light yield if they enter the detector in between strings.
-For up going muons, if only the lower PMT of D-Egg is used as reconstruction input, it can be seen that the performance is slightly better 93 than for the upper PMT only, and vice versa for down-going muons.
-For this plot, the D-Egg's 94 photocathode area has been scaled down by a factor of 0.67 to match the photocathode area of the PDOM, as described earlier.
-Due to the scaling factor, both modules have the same photocathode 96 area and thus perform very similar.
-The SPEFIT reconstruction yields a higher accuracy for the 97 D-Egg sensor, which we quantify to be about 5% in the horizontal and downward region due to the segmentation of the D-Egg.
-We attribute this to the fact that SPEFit uses only the first pulse 99 recorded by each PMT, and the doubling of PMT thus increases the number of pulses available to 100 the reconstruction, especially for the downward region.
-101 In contrast to the reconstructions LineFit and SPEFit, Spline-reco uses an event hypothesis which 102 includes the stochastic energy loss of muons.
-As the number and intensity of these losses increase 103 with the energy of the muon, this reconstruction is especially valuable for very high energy events 104 (>= 100 TeV).
-The performance of the reconstruction is shown in figure 4.
-The D-Egg exhibits up 105 to 15% higher accuracy in reconstruction especially in the horizontal region, which is important to 106 point source searches[].
-The reconstruction in the down-going region yields more accurate results 107 with D-Egg as well.
-Comparing the results as a function of the true muon energy E{MC} , the Spline-108 reco reconstruction gains due to the higher photoelectron yield, which is shown for the two sensor 109 modules in figure 4.
-110
+All reconstructions perform best for more horizontal events due to the fact that the Gen2 geometry, as shown in figure 1, is elongated more in the x and y dimension than in the z dimension.
+This means that horizontal tracks cross a larger instrumented volume.
+Also as the string spacing is 240 m, vertical tracks have a lower light yield if they enter the detector in between strings.
+For up going muons, if only the lower PMT of D-Egg is used as reconstruction input, it can be seen that the performance is slightly 89 better than for the upper PMT only, and vice versa for down-going muons.
+The SPEFIT recon-90 struction yields a higher accuracy for the D-Egg sensor, which we quantify to be about 5% in the 91 horizontal and downward region due to the segmentation of the D-Egg only as we here compare to 92 the scaled-down version.
+We attribute this to the fact that SPEFit uses only the first pulse recorded 93 by each PMT, and the doubling of PMT thus increases the number of pulses available to the reconstruction, especially for the downward region.
+95 In contrast to SPEFit, Spline-reco uses an event hypothesis which includes the stochastic energy 96 loss of muons.
+As the number and intensity of these losses increase with the energy of the muon, this reconstruction is especially valuable for very high energy events (>= 100 TeV).
+The perfor-98 mance of the reconstruction is shown in figure 4.
+The D-Egg exhibits up to 15% higher accuracy 99 in reconstruction especially in the horizontal region, which is important to point source searches[].
+100 The reconstruction in the down-going region yields more accurate results with D-Egg as well.
+101 Comparing the results as a function of the true muon energy $E{MC}$ , the Spline-reco reconstruction 102 gains due to the higher photoelectron yield, which is shown for the two sensor modules in figure 4.
+103 However it seems that most of the gain results from the larger photcathode area of D-Egg.
+104

-5. Veto performance

-112

-114

-116

-117

-118

-119

-120

-121

-122

-123

-124

-125

-An effective method to select an all flavor neutrino sample with high purity and full sky acceptance is the implementation of a veto: Using the outer strings and top and bottom layer of optical modules, incoming tracks can be tagged and removed from such a sample.
-The method has been proven successful and lead to the discovery of the extraterrestrial neutrino flux[2].
-So far, the method has not yet been extensively studied for IceCube-Gen2.
-We are here applying the method to the simulated dataset for D-Egg, however adapted to the geometry of IceCube-Gen2, the parameters of the veto might not yet be optimal.
-Despite the fact, we see a general reduction of the survival probability of muon tracks for D-Egg by about 10% as it is shown in figure 5.
-The gain in the likelihood to veto a muon track is observed in the energy range up to about several hundred TeV.
-However at this point it must be noted that this study runs into a statistical limit, due to the fact that it is very unlikely for high energy tracks to pass any veto at all.

-6. Likelihood improvements for segmented sensors

-Since the increase in reconstruction performance for the D-Egg seems to be attributed mostly due to the fact that it has a larger total photocathode area, as it is shown in figure 4, we investigate the SPLINE-RECO reconstruction.
-Developed for IceCube, it is not optimized for segmented sensors, and thus it does not exploit their full potential.
-This can be seen in figure 6.
-This simple